Mitigated risk, meaningful returns: Structured products’ time has come

 Structured products can address these issues in an elegant way, she says, citing the example of Investec’s China Seas Basket, a three-year and 10-month investment that references the Euronext CDP Environmental World Index, a globally recognised ESG index.

-Lynch notes that investing in companies that rank highly on an ESG basis have outperformed the market by up to three percentage points a year, according to research last year by Bank of America Merrill Lynch.
+Lynch notes that investing in companies that rank highly on an ESG basis have outperformed the market by up to three percentage points a year, according to research last year by Bank of America and BofA Securities (formerly Bank of America Merrill Lynch).

 “The China Seas Basket is an excellent example of how ESG-conscious investors can fulfil their investment and sustainability goals through one investment,” she says.